fwat4specfem/fwat_docs/installation.rst

  b) Similary, modify save_adjoint_kernels_fwat.f90 according to your version of
     src/specfem3d/save_adjoint_kernels.f90

  step 2: Change rule.mk if necessary.
-The FWAT almost call all objects (*.o) that are
+FWAT almost call all objects (*.o) that are
          required by the program "xspecfem3D".
 So refer to src/specfem3D/rule.mk if missing some *.o.